 Goodwill represents the excess of the consideration transferred for an acquired business over the fair value of the underlying identifiable net assets.
-The Company has goodwill in connection with its acquisitions of Ebyline, Inc. ("Ebyline"), ZenContent, Inc. ("ZenContent"), and TapInfluence, Inc. ("TapInfluence").
-Goodwill is not amortized but is tested for impairment at least annually.
+The Company has goodwill in connection with its acquisitions of Ebyline, Inc. ("Ebyline"), ZenContent, Inc. ("ZenContent"), TapInfluence, and TapInfluence, Inc. ("TapInfluence"), Hoozoo.
+Goodwill is not amortized but instead, it is tested for impairment at least annually.
 In the event that management determines that the value of goodwill has become impaired, the Company will record a charge in an amount equal to the excess of the reporting unit's carrying amount over its fair value, not to exceed the total amount of goodwill allocated to the reporting unit during the fiscal quarter in which the determination is made.

 The Company performs its annual impairment tests of goodwill as of October 1 of each year, or more frequently, if certain indicators are present.
 Goodwill is required to be tested for impairment at the reporting unit level.
-A reporting unit is an operating segment or one level below the operating segment level, referred to as a component.
+A reporting unit is an operating segment or one level below the operating segment level, which is referred to as a component.

 Management identifies its reporting units by assessing whether components (i) have discrete financial information available, (ii) engage in business activities, and (iii) whether a segment manager regularly reviews the component's operating results.
-Net assets and goodwill of acquired businesses are allocated to the reporting unit associated with the acquired business based on the anticipated organizational structure of the combined entities.
-If two or more components are deemed economically similar, those components are aggregated into one reporting unit when performing the annual goodwill impairment review.
-The Company had one reporting unit as of September 30, 2023.
-No indicators were present, and no impairment was recorded during the three and nine months ended September 30, 2023.
+Net assets and goodwill of acquired businesses are allocated Prior to the reporting unit associated acquisition of Hoozu on December 1, 2023, IZEA had one business operating segment with the acquired business based on the anticipated organizational structure of the combined entities.
+If two or more components are deemed economically similar, those components are aggregated into one reporting unit when performing the annual for purposes of goodwill impairment review. testing.
+Hoozu will be treated as a second, separate reporting unit for goodwill impairment testing.